blahosyl/enlightened-publishing/README.md

 #### Automated accessibility testing

-The website was audited for accessibility using Lighhouse.
+The website was audited for accessibility using Lightouse.
 The results and fixes of the test are detailed in [Issue #19](https://github.com/blahosyl/academic-publishing/issues/19).

 The site in its current form has an accessibility score of 100 for both [mobile](testing/lighthouse/mobile/accessibility-report-mobile.html) and [desktop](testing/lighthouse/desktop/accessibility-report-desktop.html).